Meeting users where they are is key to effective digital strategy.

 Building your website to simply be responsive to mobile devices is not going to win you any innovation awards in 2017, but deploying the right strategy to approach your responsive website redesign initiative is more important than ever.
 Building a highly effective user experience across all devices that presents your users with the right information at the right time is just the start.
 To truly provide your users with an engaging experience that will keep them coming back for more, your website needs to account for the experiences they are having on the dozens of social media and messaging platforms available to them.
 The bad news is that these apps are frequently changing their approach to engaging users.
 The good news is that, at Taoti, we are constantly keeping track of these changes like it’s our job (because, well, it is) and living up to our responsibility to make sure your website and digital strategy are built for not just today’s needs, but tomorrow’s too.

-If you are interested in chatting with us about innovative ways we can prepare your web presence for better engaging the people that are most important to your organization, please send me a note at mthompson [at] taoti.com or through our contact us form.
+If you are interested in chatting with us about innovative ways we can prepare your web presence for better engaging the people that are most important to your organization, please send us a note using our contact us form.